timescale/docs.timescale.com-content/getting-started/scaling-out.md

 * Provide the host where the hypertable partition for the distributed hypertable should be stored.

-* Provide a remote password, which will be used during access to the created remote data node by the current local user.
+* Provide the remote password, which will be used during access to the created remote data node by the current user.

 * Provide a bootstrap user and password, which is used to create the data node.
 If the current user can be used, then